BryJamin/WickedWizard/README.md

 -Platforms I have created the functionality and design of platform as a first place.
 You need to double tap to go below them.
 -Message when you enter a new level**
 - Due to the change in item a class may need to be created for Item.
-This way you can get the index, of the texture region it uses when calling to the axis. ** Used a pair class to solve this** -Black Room Transition to avoid jarring room transition ** -Add accelerant to camera so the movement isn't so jarring ** it is still jarring -- Create a tutorial section for platforms
+This way you can get the index, of the texture region it uses when calling to the axis. ** Used a pair class to solve this ** -Black Room Transition to avoid jarring room transition ** -Add accelerant to camera so the movement isn't so jarring ** it is still jarring -- Create a tutorial section for platforms
+-Add a fade to the item pickup entity.